ankushcodes69/AudioScape/README.md

 # Music-Player-With-Synced-Lyrics

-Synced Lyrics Player is a command-line tool that allows users to download a song in MP3 format, retrieve synced lyrics, and play the song along with the synchronized lyrics display.
+Music Player With Synced Lyrics is a command-line tool that allows users to download a song in MP3 format, retrieve synced lyrics, and play the song along with the synchronized lyrics display.
 This project is implemented using Python and JavaScript.

 ## Features